majcen-dev/cors-api-proxy/README.md

 # CORS API Proxy

-An Express server that lets you proxy APIs.
+An Express server that lets you proxy APIs with limiting CORS headers.

 ## Usage